Writing a Skills-Based Resume: Template & Guide

 Our customers have been hired at: *Foot Note

-A skills-based resume is a resume format that emphasizes a candidate’s abilities and competencies over their work history and educational credentials.
+A skills-based resume, or functional resume, emphasizes your abilities and competencies over your work history and educational credentials.

-Like functional resumes, skills-based resumes showcase what the candidate can do and what qualifications they possess rather than where and when they acquired those skills.
+This resume format showcases what you can do and what qualifications you possess rather than where and when you acquired those skills.

 Chronological resumes are ideal for candidates with a consistent employment history that is relevant to their target role.